JetBrains/teamcity-documentation/topics/visual-studio-2003.md

 <note>

-Since TeamCity 2019.2.3, the Visual Studio 2003 build runner is deprecated and will be discontinued in TeamCity 2020.2.
-If you are actively using this runner, we encourage you to let us know about it via any of our [feedback channels](https://confluence.jetbrains.com/display/TW/Feedback).
+Since version 2020.2, the Visual Studio 2003 build runner is discontinued and unbundled from TeamCity.
+If you are actively using this runner, we encourage you to let us know about it via any of our [feedback channels](https://teamcity-support.jetbrains.com/hc/en-us).

 We recommend you switching to the [.NET build runner](net.md) instead.